sodadata/docs/soda/quick-start-sip.md

 4. Navigate to **your avatar** > **Profile**, then access the **API keys** tab.
 Click the plus icon to generate new API keys, and use **Onboarding** as the Description identifier.
   * Copy the **API Key ID**, then paste it into the `configuration.yml` as the value for `api_key_id`.
   * Copy the **API Key Secret**, then paste it into the `configuration.yml` as the value for `api_key_secret`.
-  * Enter the value for `host` according to the region your Soda platform account uses: `cloud.soda.io` for EU region; `cloud.us.soda.io` for USA region.
+  * Enter the value for `host` according to the region your Soda Cloud account uses: `cloud.soda.io` for EU region; `cloud.us.soda.io` for USA region.
 5. Save the `configuration.yml` file and close the API modal in your Soda account.
 6. In Terminal, return to the tab in which the virtual environment is active in the `soda_sip` directory.
 Run the following command to test Soda's connection to the data source.<br />
 Command: